Yarrow Shipbuilders: Move to Glasgow

 Despite a move of yards, Yarrows outgrew its London site and this and the cost of land and labour in London led to a second move to what was at that time a greenfield site at Scotstoun in the west of Glasgow, beginning in 1906.
 Between 4,000 and 5,000 tons of material had to be transported, from models to heavy machine tools.
 A train-load of from forty to fifty wagons left the works at Poplar every day.
 The first vessel launched from the new works at Scotstoun on 14 July 1908 was the lead ship of the Pará-class destroyers for the Brazilian Navy.
 Sir Harold Yarrow, eldest son of Sir Alfred, supervised the move to Scotland whilst still in his early twenties, and ran the company in Scotland.
-The company also established the Coventry Ordnance Works joint venture in 1905, building a large factory near to its Scotstoun Shipyard in 1910.
 During the First World War, the company developed the pioneering Erskine artificial limb with Sir William Macewen and Sir Harold Yarrow was one of the founders of the Erskine Hospital for disabled ex-servicemen.
 Yarrow workshops were used to manufacture artificial limbs at no profit.

 The Yarrow company was one of the world's leading builders of destroyers and frigates from early on, building ships for both the Royal Navy and numerous export customers.
 For many years until the 1960s Yarrow also built a large number of merchant ships, specialising particularly on Riverboat vessels for the rivers and lakes of Burma, India, Africa and South America.

 Several of these vessels were built to serve on lakes that had no navigable access to deliver them by sea.
 They were therefore built as "knock downs"; that is, they were assembled temporarily in the shipyard, disassembled into a large number of sections and transported to the lake, and there assembled permanently and launched.
 Yarrow's Scotstoun yard built the "knock down" ferry Ilala for Nyasaland in 1949.
 She was completed and launched on Lake Nyasa (now Lake Malawi) in 1951.
 The yard built three "knock down" ferries for Lake Victoria in East Africa.
 RMS Victoria was built in Scotstoun in 1960 and reassembled at the Kenyan port of Kisumu on the lake in 1961.
 The train ferries Umoja and Uhuru were built in Scotstoun in 1965 and reassembled at Kisumu in 1965 and 1966.

 In total Yarrow built approximately 400 ships on the Clyde – these can be traced in detail in the Clyde-built Ship Database.